sygmaprotocol/sygma-relayer-deployment/README.md

 ### Confirm
 Go to the logs.
 You should see something like
 `Processing 0 deposit events in blocks: 3422205 to 3422209` - this is the log that parses the blocks in search of bridging events.
-That means that relayer up and listening.
+That means that relayer is up and listening.